 7.5.1.
 In accordance with Government guidance, the Council keeps a register of individuals and associations of individuals who are seeking to acquire serviced plots of land in Northampton for those individuals to occupy as their sole or main residence.
 As at 30th October 2021, there were 39 entries on the register of self-build and custom build projects, giving an indication of the level of demand for which the Council needs to ensure provision.
-On the basis that the market has not made provision for self-build or custom build housing to address this identified demand, the
+On the basis that the market has not made provision for self-build or custom build housing to address this identified demand, the Council requires that 3% of plots on development sites of more than 100 dwellings be provided as serviced plots for self-build and custom build dwellings, as set out in Policy HO2.

-27 West Northamptonshire Joint Planning Unit - Housing Market Evidence 2017, Opinion Research Services
+&lt;sup>27 West Northamptonshire Joint Planning Unit - Housing Market Evidence 2017, Opinion Research Services